akda15/LSRE-Akhil-Kumar-Daida/ReflectiveReport/reflectivelog.md

 Description: The system should be able to display applications in the selected category

-Reason/Benefit/Rationale: For finding the application customers are looking to purchase/download.
+Reason/Benefit/Rationale: finding the application for which customers are looking to purchase/download.

 BENEFIT: Finding the application will be simpler.